MoonGoblinDev/Space-Shooter/README.md

 *   **Game Parameters**: Speeds for player, projectiles, enemies, asteroids.
 Cooldowns for shooting.
 Initial health values.
 Spawn intervals.
 Parameters for enemy sine wave movement.
 Background scroll speed.
 *   **HUD Constants**: Dimensions and spacing for HUD elements like health hearts.

-**SpriteKit Relevance:** Centralizing these values makes tweaking game balance and appearance easier. `PhysicsCategory` and `ZPositions` are fundamental to SpriteKit's physics and rendering systems.
+**Note:** Centralizing these values makes tweaking game balance and appearance easier. `PhysicsCategory` and `ZPositions` are fundamental to SpriteKit's physics and rendering systems.

 #### `SKNodeExtensions.swift`
 This file is currently empty but is a placeholder for any custom extensions that might be added to `SKNode` or its subclasses to provide shared utility functions.